aws/karpenter-provider-aws/website/content/en/preview/upgrading/v1-migration.md

    Karpenter has deprecated and moved a number of Helm values as part of the v1 release.
 Ensure that you upgrade to the newer version of these helm values during your migration to v1.
 You can find detail for all the settings that were moved in the [v1 Upgrade Reference]({{<ref "#helm-values" >}}).
    {{% /alert %}}

-   Your upgraded Karpenter controller is now installed, with any `v1beta1` workloads continuing to run and be managed by Karpenter.
+   Your upgraded Karpenter controller is now installed.

-7. Your NodePool and EC2NodeClass objects should already have been modified during the Karpenter migration.
-Review and upgrade the following with any further changes as needed:
+7. Rolling over nodes: There is no need to roll over nodes in most cases.
+One case where you will need to roll nodes is if you have multiple NodePools with different `kubeletConfiguration`s that are referencing the same EC2NodeClass.

+When you have completed the migration to `1.0.0` CRDs, Karpenter will be able to serve both the `v1beta1` versions and the `v1` versions of NodePools, NodeClaims, and EC2NodeClasses.
+The results of upgrading these CRDs include the following:

+* The storage version of these resources change to v1.
+After the upgrade, Karpenter starts converting these resources to v1 storage versions in real time.
+Users should experience no differences from this change.
+* You are still able to GET and make updates using the v1beta1 versions.

+## Post upgrade considerations

+Your NodePool and EC2NodeClass objects are auto-converted to the new v1 storage version during the upgrade.
+Consider getting the latest versions of those objects to store separately and possibly update.

    * ([NodePools]({{<ref "../concepts/nodepools" >}}): Get the latest copy of your NodePool (`kubectl describe nodepool default > nodepool.yaml`) and review the [Changelog]({{<ref "#changelog" >}}) for changes to NodePool objects.
 Make modifications as needed.
    * [EC2NodeClasses]({{<ref "../concepts/nodeclasses" >}}): Get the latest copy of your EC2NodeClass (`kubectl describe ec2nodeclass default > ec2nodeclass.yaml`) and review the [Changelog]({{<ref "#changelog" >}}) for changes to EC2NodeClass objects.
 Make modifications as needed.

-8. When you are satisfied with your NodePool and EC2NodeClass files, apply them as follows:
+When you are satisfied with your NodePool and EC2NodeClass files, apply them as follows:

     ```bash
     kubectl apply -f nodepool.yaml
     kubectl apply -f ec2nodeclass.yaml
     ```

-9. Review changes to Karpenter [Metrics]({{<ref "../reference/metrics" >}}) and change your use of those metric as needed.

-10. Rolling over nodes: There is no need to roll over nodes in most cases.
-One case where you will need to roll nodes is if you have multiple NodePools with different `kubeletConfiguration`s that are referencing the same EC2NodeClass.

-When you have completed the migration to `1.0.0` CRDs, Karpenter will be able to serve both the `v1beta1` versions and the `v1` versions of NodePools, NodeClaims, and EC2NodeClasses.
-The results of upgrading these CRDs include the following:

-* The storage version of these resources change to v1.
-After the upgrade, Karpenter starts converting these resources to v1 storage versions in real time.
-Users should experience no differences from this change.
-* You are still able to GET and make updates using the v1beta1 versions.

 ## Changelog